-Mike Johnson rallied House Republicans on March 26, 2026, to pass a critical funding measure for the Department of Homeland Security as a 41-day partial government shutdown paralyzed federal border and aviation agencies.
+Mike Johnson rallied House Republicans that week, to pass a critical funding measure for the Department of Homeland Security as a 41-day partial government shutdown paralyzed federal border and aviation agencies.
 Representatives approved the legislation in a 218-206 vote, marking the third time the lower chamber has attempted to restore funding since the lapse began on February 14.
 Four moderate Democrats crossed the aisle to join the Republican majority, including Henry Cuellar of Texas and Jared Golden of Maine.
 Marie Gluesenkamp-Perez of Washington and Don Davis of North Carolina also supported the measure after previously backing similar versions of the bill earlier this month.
+By March 26, 2026, the shutdown had pushed the House vote into a direct test of border and aviation funding.

 Passage of the bill, sponsored by Representative Juan Ciscomani of Arizona, aims to fund the department through the end of September.
 Republican leadership continues to insist on full funding for agencies tasked with executing immigration enforcement strategies, including Customs and Border Protection.
 Most House Democrats remained unified in their opposition, citing concerns over the lack of judicial oversight in detention and removal processes.
 Party leaders in the House argued that the current Republican proposal fails to address civil rights protections for those caught in the immigration system.